A BRIEF HISTORY OF POVERTY IN BRITAIN

 During the 18th century the Poor Law continued to operate.
 However a law of 1723 allowed parishes to build workhouses to house the destitute.
 Still conditions in 18th century workhouses were generally less harsh than in 19th century ones.

-Poverty in the 19th Century
+Poverty in Britain in the 19th Century

 We know more about poverty in the 19th century than in previous ages because, for the first time, people did accurate surveys and they made detailed descriptions of the lives of the poor.
 We also have photographs and they tell a harrowing story.